How I Avoided Holiday Shopping Through a Donation Exchange

-I reached my limit with holiday shopping about five years ago.
-I was never a big fan because it combines a bunch of stuff I try to avoid – added stress, standing in long lines, and buying when prices are high.
-Not to mention that typical holiday gifts don’t do much for me.
-In fact, I'm wary of owning a lot of stuff because it inevitably demands attention.
-I prefer to give that to people.
+I reached my limit with holiday shopping ten years ago.
+I was never a big fan because it combines a bunch of stuff I don’t like – unnecessary stress, long lines, and buying when prices are high.
+Not to mention that most holiday gifts miss the mark for me and recipients.
+And I try to keep the number of things I own to a minimum since stuff demands attention, attention that I prefer to give to people.

-So I decided to not do it.
+So I decided not do it.
 Just like that.

 But I’m no Grinch.
 I enjoy the holidays.
 I just wanted to do the gift part of it differently.
 So I had an idea.
 Instead of exchanging gifts, I would exchange donations.
 I sent an e-mail to my family asking what causes that they’d like me to donate to, and included a list of my favorite causes they could donate to in return.